 Awards and scholarships

-For additional details on the following awards and scholarships, please visit the Scholarship, Bursary and Award Guide.
+For additional details on the following awards and scholarships, at UNBC, please visit the Scholarship, Bursary and Award Guide.

 Arne and Lesley Carlson Scholarship